The Essential Myanmar Travel Tips You Need to Know

 It might go without saying to some, but it is disrespectful to climb on pagodas.
 In Bagan, the main stupas have been blocked off and there are signs asking you not to climb on them.
 However, even the smaller, lesser-visited ones shouldn’t be climbed on.
 Pay your respects by visiting and taking photos from afar or at the base.
 If you want a higher vantage point, take one of the amazing hot air balloon rides over Bagan.

 Another point you probably know, but is a good reminder – cover your shoulders and knees and take shoes off within pagoda grounds.
 I always seem to forget to pack shirts with sleeves so I carry a sarong in my bag to drape around my shoulders in case I come across a temple I want to explore.
 The elephant style pants can be bought all over Myanmar if you don’t have a pair of long pants.
+Discover what else I have in my bag for travelling in Myanmar.

 Learn some useful Burmese phrases